 - Barricade stop in front of the magazine to prevent putting pressure on the magazine

 - Angled front profile with hand grip for minute vertical adjustments and comfort/protection from the elements

 - Thumb rests on both sides of the chassis

 - Wide front profile for extra comfort/stability when resting on flat surfaces

 - Stock height at comb and heel – 0.5” below bore centerline.
 1.0” of riser adjustability

 - Allows for barrel contours up to 1.300” straight taper.
 (Note that at larger barrel diameters there is less space in the forend to accommodate internal attachments such as QD cups, M-lok, and sling swivels)

 - Accepts AICS pattern magazines for both short and long action.
 (3.715” long action)

 - Accepts aftermarket lugs up to 0.375 thick and tapered

-- Compatible with all non-beavertail AR pattern pistol grips.
+- Includes the MDT Pistol Grip, but is compatible with all non-beavertail AR pattern pistol grips.
 Beavertail grips will fit with minor trimming

 - CNC machined from Aircraft grade Aluminum and finished with H-series Cerakote.
 Cheek-piece, fore-grip, and butt-pad constructed of composites